General queries about Library Services

 - How do I find a book or journal?

-There is specific information on finding and using information on the Subjects web page; you can also pick up our handy library bookmark from the Support Hub and Ask Me desk on Level 1 on 'How to find a book in 5 steps.'
+There is specific information on finding and using information on the Subjects web page and in SurreySearch tutorials.
+You can also pick up our handy library bookmark on 'How to find a book in 5 steps' from the Support Hub and Ask Me desk on Level 1.

 - Can I borrow DVDs and CDs?